Abdoulie Janneh: Career

 Under his guidance, the UNDP Bureau for Africa has contributed greatly to promoting good governance, the fight against HIV/AIDs, economic reform, fair trade, poverty eradication and crisis prevention.
 He also pays special attention to issues such as the institutional transformation of the African Union and the successful implementation of the New Partnership for Africa's Development (NEPAD).
-He has played a critical role in strategy and policy-setting in UNDP and had spearheaded institutional change and development in the organization.
+He has played a critical role in strategy and policy-setting in UNDP and has spearheaded institutional change and development in the organization.
 In 1999, he led the Transition Team of the former UNDP Administrator, Mark Malloch Brown.

 From 2000 to 2005, Janneh served as Assistant Secretary-General and UNDP Regional Director for Africa, in charge of managing UNDP's largest Regional Bureau, covering 45 countries in sub-Saharan Africa with a complement of over 1,500 staff.
-He was the Under- Secretary-General and Executive Secretary of the United Nations Economic Commission for Africa (ECA) from 2005 to 2012.
-He currently serves as executive director, Liaison with Governments and Institutions in Africa on the board of the Mo Ibrahim Foundation.
+He was the Under-Secretary-General and Executive Secretary of the United Nations Economic Commission for Africa (ECA) from 2005 to 2012.
+He currently serves as executive director and liaison with Governments and Institutions in Africa on the board of the Mo Ibrahim Foundation.